 Normal People follows teenagers Connell and Marianne, who live in the same small Irish town.
 He's popular but poor; she's awkward but affluent.
 They are both bright, and something sparks between them.
-When both Connell and Marianne go to Trinity Dublin university their own identities shift and slip.
+When both Connell and Marianne go to Trinity College Dublin, their own identities shift and slip.

 Rooney is adapting the book herself, along with writers Alice Birch (Lady Macbeth) and Mark O'Rowe (The Delinquent Season), into 12 episodes.
-Being on BBC Three, this could mean the whole series will drop online (like Killing Eve).
-But a 12-part series is still long, especially from a novel that's only 280 pages.
+Being on BBC Three, this could mean the whole series will be available online all at once (like Killing Eve) or episodically (like Fleabag) – most likely in half-hour instalments.